Bisman-Singh/weather_application/README.md

 **Installation**
 1. Clone the repository to your local machine: git clone <repository_URL> [https://github.com/Bisman-Singh/weather_application.git]
+2. Generate your own API Key from openweathermap website and place it at the location API_Key in the source code.
-2. Navigate to the project directory: cd weather_application
+3. Navigate to the project directory: cd weather_application

 **Usage**
 1. Run the application by executing the Python script: python weather_application.py